AI for Startup Leaders

 Meanwhile, Google was not far behind.
 That same year, Google's Bard AI gained enhanced capabilities like code execution and image analysis, and in September 2023 Google launched Bard Extensions.
 This allowed Bard to seamlessly integrate with Google's own suite of applications.
 A user could ask Bard to pull data from their Gmail, summarize a Google Doc, fetch directions via Google Maps, or get YouTube videos on a topic.

 Alongside plugins, OpenAI also launched code execution.
 This gave the model the ability to spin up a temporary, secure environment and run a script that would help it complete a task.
-In late 2025, Anthropic also enabled code execution in their AI model with the launch of Claude Skills.
+In late 2025, Anthropic also enabled code execution in its AI model with the launch of Claude Skills.

 Anthropic officially rolled out Claude 3's tool use feature in mid-2024, allowing Claude to interact with external APIs and perform tasks for users.

 At this point, enabling agentic use cases for AI was a spaghetti mess for developers.
 OpenAI and Microsoft announced a collaboration to make plugins cross-platform.
 And Google's plugins were primarily for their own services.
-But using multiple models in your app, and connecting them to multiple services required weaving together APIs.

 This problem gave birth to MCP (Model Context Protocol).
 It was introduced by Anthropic as an open standard for how LLM-based agents can connect to external tools, data, and other resources.
 As the initial blog post explained, "Instead of maintaining separate connectors for each data source, developers can now build against a standard protocol."